sandramalaquias/pyspark-aws-s3a/README.md

 The original branch for docker Spark and all info about the docker used in this demo, updated versions, etc, can be found [here](https://github.com/gettyimages/docker-spark).

-If you don't know how to use docker check section `sample commands` below, you will find a basic resume about docker commands.
+If you don't know how to use docker check section [sample commands](#sample commands), you will find a basic resume about docker commands.

 # PySpark script configuration